Please welcome guest author Dana Leipold with a post about getting started on a piece of writing.

 Productivity is the lifeblood of any writer.
 How much are you writing?
 Not enough?
 Not sure?
 Luckily there are tools out there that can help you stay on task:

-750 Words is an online tool that rewards the writer with points for producing 750 words (roughly three pages) of work at a time.
+750 Words is an online tool that rewards writers with points for producing 750 words (roughly three pages) of work at a time.
 There’s a social element too: users can see how fellow site members are doing with drafts of their own.

 Another online tool is Write or Die, which is available as an app for iPads and PCs.
 It boosts your output by giving you a time limit and attaching consequences to procrastination.
 The website says, “As long as you keep typing, you’re fine but if you become distracted, punishment will ensue.”
 That punishment can range from a pop-up box admonishing your distraction, to seeing your work “unwrite” itself in Kamikaze Mode.